VecComp: Vector Computing via MIMO Digital Over-the-Air Computation: Conclusion

 \end{lem} \begin{cor} (Expectation Upper bound)\cite[Section 1.6]{tropp2015introduction} Furthermore, the expectation of the spectral norm of the matrix $\bm{Z}\in \mathbb{R}^{d_1\times d_2}$ can be bound as

 \end{cor}

-In the following, we use the concentration inequalities in Lemmas~\ref{lem:Roman} and~\ref{lem:Bern} to obtain a probabilistic upper bound on each error term in~\eqref{eq:Errros}.
+In the following, we use the concentration inequalities in Lemma~\ref{lem:Bern} to obtain a probabilistic upper bound on each error term in~\eqref{eq:Errros}.
 Consequently, we can show that the upper bound for each error term asymptotically reaches zero for a large enough number of antennas, $N_r$.

 \begin{lem} Let $\epsilon_1>0$ and $\delta_1>0$ be positive scalars.
 Then, the absolute value of the signal error $|e_{\rm sig}|$ is upper bounded by the scalar $\epsilon_1$, with probability at least $1-\delta_1$ as follows: